nautilus-framework/nautilus-plugin-vtspl/README.md

 ![Screen Shot 2020-09-30 at 11 47 07 AM](https://user-images.githubusercontent.com/114015/94708545-bb346580-0312-11eb-99b6-5fba786e071f.png)

+## Objective Functions

+This plugin supports the following objective functions

+- Number Of Products
+- Alive Mutants
+- Uncovered Pairs
+- Similarity
+- Cost
+- Unselected Features
+- Unimportant Features

+Please feel free to pull request a new set of objectives.

+## Problem Instance

+This plugins makes available the following feature model (problem instances) for your experiments:

+a) James: SPL for collaborative web systems [6];
+b) CAS (Car Audio System): a SPL to manage automotive sound systems [84];
+c) WS (Weather Station): SPL for weather forecast systems [7];
+d) E-Shop: an E-commerce SPL [71];
+e) Drupal: a modular open source web content management framework [62];
+f) Smarthome v2.2: SPL for a smart residential solution [43].

+The following table shows information about each FM

 ## Questions or Suggestions

 Feel free to create <a href="https://github.com/nautilus-framework/nautilus-plugin-vtspl/issues">issues</a> here as you need